polifonia-project/meetups-knowledge-graph/README.md

 ## KG quick use

-The KG is available in TTL and N-quad format, it can be directly uploaded in any non-relational database.
+The KG is available in TTL and N-quad format, it can be directly uploaded into any non-relational database.
 - TTL format: `data/meetups_triples`
 - N-quad format: `data/meetups_quads`

 Each file in the repository is named after the DBpedia identifier (E.g., 10085.ttl, meaning it contains information regarding Edward Elgar).

 For a list of all the biographies processed please see [list-of-biographies.csv](https://github.com/polifonia-project/meetups-knowledge-graph/blob/main/data/list-of-biographies.csv).
 Column "s" is the DBpedia resource and column "id" the unique identifier give by DBpedia
 ```
 ------------------------------------------------------------